paragrajhans/PRA-HS/README.md

 ## Installation

-Get the repository (master branch) and run the following commands.
+Get the repository (master branch) and run the following commands:

 ```bash
 npm i